 Nondiscrimination Statement and Title IX Coordinator Notice

-The University of Montana is committed to providing an environment that emphasizes the dignity and worth of every member of its community and that is free from harassment and discrimination based upon race, color, religion, national origin, creed, service in the uniformed services (as defined in state and federal law), veteran status, sex, age, political ideas, marital or family status, pregnancy, physical or mental disability, genetic information, gender identity, gender expression, or sexual orientation.
-Such an environment is necessary to a healthy learning, working, and living atmosphere because discrimination and harassment undermine human dignity and the positive connection among all people at our University.
-Acts of discrimination, harassment, sexual misconduct, stalking, and retaliation will be addressed consistent with this policy.
-Consistent with state and federal law, reasonable accommodation will be provided to persons with disabilities.
+The University of Montana commits to a learning and working environment that emphasizes the dignity and worth of every member of its community that is free from unlawful discrimination and harassment based upon race, color, religion, national origin, creed, service in the uniformed services (as defined in state and federal law), veteran status, sex, gender, age, political ideas, marital or family status, pregnancy, physical or mental disability, genetic information, gender identity, gender expression, or sexual orientation (taken together, generally, “protected-class harm”).
+An inclusive environment is necessary for a healthy and productive University community.

-The Title IX Coordinator is responsible for coordinating the University’s compliance with federal and state discrimination and sexual harassment laws, including Title IX.
-The Director of the Office of Equal Opportunity & Title iX (EO/TIX) is the Title IX Coordinator for the UM community.
-The Title IX Coordinator oversees compliance with the University’s policy prohibiting discrimination, harassment, sexual misconduct, stalking, and retaliation.
-Specifically, the Title IX Coordinator will:
+The Title IX Coordinator is responsible for coordinating the University’s compliance with federal and state discrimination and harassment laws, including Title IX.
+The Director of the Office of Equal Opportunity & Title IX is the Title IX Coordinator for the UM community.
+The Title IX Coordinator oversees compliance with the University’s Discrimination, Harassment, and Retaliation Policy.
+Specifically, the Title IX Coordinator:

-- Coordinate educational programs regarding discrimination and sexual harassment prevention for students, staff, and faculty;
+- Coordinates educational programs and trainings regarding discrimination and harassment prevention for students and employees;

-- Respond to, investigate, and/or seek resolution to allegations of discrimination and sexual harassment following the procedures;
+- Responds to and seeks to resolve reports of discrimination and harassment following the Procedures;

-- Provide information about and, if requested, assist with criminal reporting;
+- Provides information about and, if requested, assists with criminal reporting;

-- Provide information about resources for obtaining advocacy, healthcare, and counseling services; and
+- Provides information about resources for obtaining advocacy, healthcare, and counseling services; and

-A full copy of the University’s Discrimination, Harassment, Sexual Misconduct, Stalking, and Retaliation Policy and the accompanying Discrimination Grievance Procedures are available on the Grievance Procedures page in the Investigation Process section of the EO/Title IX website.
-More information about reporting options, resources and other information about sexual harassment, including sexual assault, is located at http://www.umt.edu/eo/.
+A full copy of the University’s Discrimination, Harassment, and Retaliation Policy and the accompanying Discrimination Grievance Procedures are available on the EO/Title IX website.
+More information about reporting options, resources, and other information about sexual harassment, including sexual assault, is located at http://www.umt.edu/eo/.